Lactosylceramide and non-Acidic

 In plants and fungi, elongation of glucosylceramide, not galactosylceramide, occurs to form two series of oligoglycosylceramides with either mannosyl or galactosyl units by mechanisms that are presumably related to those in animals.
 In the mannosyl series in higher plants, up to four mannosyl units may be added via β1→4 linkages, while in a second series, addition of a 1-4 linked β‑D‑glucopyranosyl unit terminates the elongation step after 1, 2 or 3 mannose units have been coupled together This results in a series of di-, tri-, tetra- and pentaglycosylceramides, terminating in either a glucose or mannose unit.
 In barley, oligohexosyl ceramides consisting of two to five glucose units in linear β1→4 linkages have been identified.
 These complex glycolipids are found mainly as constituents of the endoplasmic reticulum, Golgi, tonoplasts and plasma membrane, but little is known of why they are required by plants.

-Oligoglycosylsphingolipids in higher plants
+Biosynthesis of oligoglycosylsphingolipids in higher plants

 A series of oligoglycolipids found in algae and fungi involves linkage of up to three D-galactopyranosyl residues to the primary glucosylceramide unit, although not all members of the series have been characterized in a single organism.
 In the primitive picoalga Ostreococcus tauri, species with five hexose units (some acidic) linked to ceramide have been detected.

 The fatty acid and sphingoid base compositions tend to reflect their biosynthetic origins and resemble those of the precursor monoglycosylceramides.
-Although some species differences are found, the fatty acids are mainly saturated 2-D-hydroxy acids with 14 to 26 carbon atoms.
+Although some species differences are found, the fatty acids are mainly saturated 2R-hydroxy acids with 14 to 26 carbon atoms.
 Phytosphingosines (including 8-cis/trans isomers) and various 4t,8c/t-sphingadienes are the main long-chain bases.
 In the oligoglycolipids of barley, trihydroxy bases are associated with hydroxylated fatty acids.

 5. Catabolism of Oligoglycosylceramides in Animals and Genetic Disease